0xsamgreen/IQN-and-Extensions/README.md

 **Important Notes:**
 - The default epsilon decay (`eps_frames=1000000`) is too slow for CartPole.
 Use `-eps_frames 5000` for proper learning!
 - Use single worker (`-w 1`) for CartPole to avoid synchronization issues
-- This exact command has been tested and verified to work well (Dec 2024)

 ### Atari Games